smartnsoft/SNSSocial/README.md

 ```
 pod 'SNSSocial', '~> 2.0'
 ```
-No need of all social networks ?
+No need of all social networks?
 It is possible to specify what network to use.

 ```
 pod 'SNSSocial/Facebook', '~> 2.0'